LLNL/sundials/doc/shared/sunmatrix/SUNMatrix_Operations.rst

       retval = SUNMatMatvec(A, x, y);

-.. c:function:: SUNErrCode SUNMatMatvecTranspose(SUNMatrix A, N_Vector x, N_Vector y)
+.. c:function:: SUNErrCode SUNMatMatTransposeVec(SUNMatrix A, N_Vector x, N_Vector y)

    Performs the matrix-vector product *y \gets A^Tx*.
 It should only be called with vectors *x* and *y* that are compatible with